 Ease of Transportation

-If you need a compact version because you find yourself traveling quite a bit, you will most likely have to sacrifice on durability.
-They are designed with many more moving parts than non-compact models, and therefore have more potential points of failure.
-The multitude of hinges, paired with a telescoping shaft, doesn't give us the same confidence as the non-compact competitors in this review.
-We were happy that none of the models in this review broke after being inverted by the wind (although the LifeTek Traveler did break in our artificial wind test).
-However, continual inversion will create wear and tear on the frame and hinges.
-We strongly feel that this will negatively affect a product's durability.
+If you need a compact model because you find yourself traveling quite a bit, you will inevitably have to sacrifice some durability.
+These umbrellas are designed with many more moving parts than non-compact models, and therefore have more potential points of failure—but some perform much better than others, such as the Repel Easy Touch.
+The multitude of hinges, paired with a telescoping shaft, doesn't give us the same confidence as the non-compact (fixed shaft) competitors in this review.
+This was confirmed in this round of Wind Tests when we broke two of the Eagle Creek models.

 Ease of Use